tektutor/k8smay2021/README.md

 /usr/local/bin/minikube
 ```

-In case, you are not getting the above output then make sure you type the below user normal user(non-root)
+In case, you are not getting the above output then make sure you type the below as a regular user(non-root)
 Edit the /home/user/.bashrc and append the below line at the end of the file
 ```
 export PATH=/usr/local/bin:$PATH